 Anti-Poverty, Housing, and Socio-Environmental

 Jelani McEwen, AM ’13, focuses on repairing the socio-environmental relationship between the city and its residents in areas damaged by racism, political corruption, and segregation; he now works at the Charter Support Manager of the Illinois Network of Charter Schools and looks to expand upon his interdisciplinary approach that conglomerates ecological systems and human development theories.

 Julia Conte, AM ’12, was a part of the University’s AM/MPP program and is interested in anti-poverty programs and housing issues; she has continued her studies post-graduation as a recipient of the Presidential Management Fellowship in which she worked for the Office of Family Assistance that aids eligible low-income families through the U.S. Department of Health and Human Services.

-Jeff Simms, AB ’12, was a recipient of the Presidential Management Fellowship and worked for the U.S. Department of Health and Human Services; he hopes to positively change the environmental influences of those who are in poverty and without homes by utilizing the knowledge he gained from his SSA studies to develop and analyze policies.
+Jeff Simms, AB ’12, was a recipient of the Presidential Management Fellowship and worked for the U.S. Department of Health and Human Services; he hopes to positively change the environmental influences of those who are in poverty and without homes by utilizing the knowledge he gained from his Crown Family School studies to develop and analyze policies.